isomerpages/nlb-biblioasia/_podcast/Episode 2/Transcript.md

 Would you say that these are the some of the better-known ones?
 Are these the ones just in the south of Singapore?

 Yi-Sheng  <br>
 I would say they're better known.
 That's why Jave Wu, the priest, actually called them the "three immortal maidens of Singapore".
 Which sounds very nice, but there are a lot.
 Many of whom we don't seem to have any trace of anymore.
-I found...
 Around the '50s, there's documentation of worship of Zhu Guniang.
 I have visited the shrine of Honghua Guniang in, I think, the Katong area.
 There have been writeups about figures called Liuxiu Guniang, Caifu Xiaoguniang.
 There are gods as well.
 There seems to have been a substantial cult to a teenage boy who died during World War II called Yang Tai Ye.
 The British press called him Hidden Lad, surprisingly.

 Jimmy  <br>
 Did he get hit by lightning or something?

 Yi-Sheng  <br>
 Yeah, I think he did.
-It's strange because that's not a very dramatic way... that's not a very martyr-like way to die.
+It's strange because that's not a very dramatic way, not a very martyr-like way to die.
 One thing I've started to realise is that it's not actually the stories of these gods and goddesses which are necessarily so important.
 The documentation of Zhu Guniang says that she became venerated because when someone set up a shrine to pray to her, he got winning lottery numbers.
 It's about how effective these gods are.
 I've been doing personal research about regional worship of folk gods, and there seems to be something quite similar going on with Vietnamese folk gods and goddesses.
-This emphasis on... not so much on stories, but on: is this god effective?
+This emphasis on not so much on stories, but on is this god effective?
 Will this god give you what you want?

 Jimmy  <br>
 It's very practical, right?
 Presumably the better-known ones are known for being more effective in giving you what you want, whether it's money, whether it's winning lottery numbers or whatever.

 Yi-Sheng  <br>
 But it is a chicken-and-egg situation: the more people go, the more success stories you'll hear about.
-And you will hear out success stories more than...
+And you will hear success stories more than...
 But this is not to say that I don't believe you're effective, Lin Guniang.
 I still love you.

 Jimmy<br>
 Right, okay.
 As Singapore progresses, is it true that there's less and less worship of local goddesses as people either stop worshipping or they find different religions?

 Yi-Sheng  <br>
 Yes and no. The yes is that, unfortunately, Taoism and especially shamanistic Taoist worship is not seen as a very fashionable religion.
-My father is a baby-boomer generation...
+My father is a baby-boomer generation.
 He's actually said that he has Christian friends who tell him he's being very old-fashioned for still carrying out Buddhist rituals.
 But you do have Buddhist revivals now because there is a great international Buddhist scholarly tradition.
 Even within the Singapore Taoist community, there is this certain sense of...
-From the scholarship I've read, this desire to make yourself respectable by de-emphasising the shamanistic, the trance, and saying, 'No, we should talk more about the philosophy.'
+From the scholarship I've read, this desire to make yourself respectable by de-emphasising the shamanistic, the trance, and saying, "No, we should talk more about the philosophy."
 We still have these huge shamanistic Taoist ceremonies like the Nine Emperor Gods Festival.
 When Chin Leng Keng reopened, there were like 15 spirit mediums there.
 Ji Gong was there, Guanyin was there, Nezha was there.
 I saw all these gods coming to inhabit people's bodies in the middle of an HDB estate.
 Grab drivers were just stopping to stare, and it was fantastic.

 Jimmy  <br>
 When was this again?

 Yi-Sheng  <br>
 Oh, just a few months ago.
 I Instagrammed it.
 It's a huge procession of lorries going around.
 People say this is rare.
 I mean, this is real heartland stuff.
 The direction we've gone for a long time saying that, "Oh, Singapore has to be about rationality and science.
 So your religion needs to be backed up by a framework of rationality and science."
 This doesn't fit into that.
-But the flipside of that is...
 What I've told people is that as Singapore, as any society gets richer, more prosperous, more internationally recognised, the more we get proud of the stuff that makes us unique, the more we get proud of the stuff that we used to hide away claiming, "Oh, we don't want the neighbours to see this."
 Hey, we're already respected, we should be proud of our whole selves.

 Jimmy  <br>
 Thanks for talking to us about this.
 What are you working on now?
 Are you doing more research into these gods and goddesses?